sharma-a/Signaloid-gaussian-elimination/README.md

 ### Some issues to be careful about in the implementation
 1. Uncertainty tracking is computationally demanding.
 Unless the signaloid compiler is doing something smart, creating a varaible to store something temporarily will cause the tracking of that temporary varaible, which will eat up precious resources.
 So I tried to avoid creating temporaries, and tried to make use of the C scoping rules to ensure that they are destroyed when not needed.
 Also I tended to avoid copying variables to new ones.
 Instead I relied on pointers to access values which were already stored elsewhere.
 2. Gaussian elimination involves creation of zeroes by subtracting various things.
 Now, it is good not only from the point of view of efficiency that such zero quantities are not computed but are explicitly zeroed out (and terms involving these zeros should be simply omitted while calculating other quantities), but it is essential also from the point of view of not introducing spurious randomness.
 Signaloid variables are random variables, and even if they are zero they may have a non-trivial distribution whose mean is zero, which can introduce spurious randomness down the calculation chain.
 My implementation makes sure that these zeros are handled properly.
-3. Order of computation is of paramount importance (See next section).
+3. Order of computation is of paramount importance (Next Section).

-## The finite precision issue: some disconcerting facts and why we solve it in two ways (and why should we explore even more ways)
+## The finite precision issue: some disconcerting facts, and why we solve it in two ways (and why should we explore even more ways)

 Now, in an ideal world, both processes (triangulisation and diagonisation) will find exactly the same solutions eventually.
 But because computers are finite precision machines they may produce different answers.
 Usual numerical considerations by themselves suggest that sometimes one method should be favoured over the other, even when no randomness is involved.
 But when we are keeping track of uncertainty as well, the choice of appropriate method becomes even more important.

-In my experiment with the Signaloid system I found out that the order of computation affects the propagation of uncertainty information very heavily, and it is not clear what is the correct order in which the computations should be performed to correctly track the uncertainties.
+**In my experiment with the Signaloid system I found out that the order of computation affects the propagation of uncertainty information very heavily, and it is not clear what is the correct order in which the computations should be performed to correctly track the uncertainties.**

 In particular, I did the following: I created two random variables $a$ and $b$ and calculated $\frac{a^2}{a+b}$ in three different ways:
 `c=(a/(b+a))*a`, `d=(a*a)/(a+b)`  and `e=a/(1.0+b/a)`

 The values produced by the three methods were the same (as they should be) but their distributions were very different.
-The expected values (libUncertainDoubleNthMoment(x,1)) were noticably different and their variances (libUncertainDoubleNthMoment(x,2)) were wildly different.
+The expected values (`libUncertainDoubleNthMoment(x,1)`) were noticably different and their variances (`libUncertainDoubleNthMoment(x,2)`) were wildly different.
 I did a simulation in R to find the correct variances and expected values for this quantity and only one of the methods (the `c` calculated above)  matched the values obtained in the simulation.
-Further it was not clear to me why the correct method produced the correct uncertainty tracking.
-If this issue has not been investigated, it must be done so now.
+Further it was not clear to me what features of the correct method enable the correct uncertainty tracking.
+If this issue has not been investigated, it must be done so now, so that in other problems, calculations can be ordered such appropriate ways as to produce cirrect uncertainty tracking.

-This was the case with a very simple computation.
-Our problem involves computations much more complex than this, and hence figuring out what factors contribute to correct uncertainty tracking is very important in this case.
+This disquieting discrepancy was the case with a very simple computation.
+Our problem involves computations much more complex than this, and hence it is not surprising that the problem is even mor severe in our case.

 In my program, depending upon the input matrices, the distributions obtained were different in the two methods.
-In general, the more the number of random quantities and the higher their variances, the more was the variability in the methods.
+In general, the more the number of the random quantities and the higher their variances, the more was the difference observed in the methods.
 Variances in general varied much more wildly compared to the expected values.
+It needs to be investigated which computation is correct.
+I did some simulations via R but could not obtain a definite answer either way.

 ## The code